Joanne Shenandoah: Recognition

 Shenandoah was a Grammy Award winner.
 She received more Native American Music Awards (14) than any other Native Artist, and a total of more than 40 music awards.
 She has also received numerous Indie Awards and Syracuse Area Music Awards (SAMMYS).
 She was presented with the Rigoberta Menchú – Highest award by the Native Film Festival in Montreal, Quebec, Canada for her soundtrack in the documentary, Our Land Our Life.

 In 2012, Shenandoah was honored with the Atlas Award for her work with the climate change movement, both in the US and around the world.

 Personal life

 Shenandoah's family is deeply invested in Haudenosaunee culture.
+Her daughter, Leah Shenandoah, accompanied the singer on the road across continents to perform since she was a child.
+She formed an important part of many of Shenandoah's projects on and behind the scenes, and today, she continues Shenandoah's legacy as a matriarch devoted to teaching traditions to Shenandoah's grandson.
+In her own right and through her own unique accomplishments, Leah Shenandoah is also a recognized singer and designer, award-winner, and international collaborator.

-She married Doug George-Kanentiio (Akwesasne Mohawk), a co-founder of the Native American Journalists Association and a published author.
+Shenandoah married Doug George-Kanentiio (Akwesasne Mohawk), a co-founder of the Native American Journalists Association and a published author.

-She was one of the original board members of the Hiawatha Institute for Indigenous Knowledge, which operates in partnership with Syracuse University.
+Shenandoah was one of the original board members of the Hiawatha Institute for Indigenous Knowledge, which operates in partnership with Syracuse University.

 Shenandoah died from idiopathic liver failure on November 22, 2021, in a Scottsdale, Arizona, hospital at age 64.